 Four beautiful Mallorcan beaches

-In the following section, I will provide you with all the necessary info on parking, services and child-friendliness at the four beautiful Mallorcan beaches Es Trenc, Cala Formentor Beach, Cala Mesquida and Torrent de Pareis.
+In the following section, I will provide you with all the necessary info on parking, facilities and child-friendliness at the four beautiful Mallorcan beaches Es Trenc, Cala Formentor Beach, Cala Mesquida and Torrent de Pareis.
 All the beaches except Es Trenc are located in the north west of Mallorca.
 If you like mountains just as much as you like beaches, maybe you should read this post as well: Must-visit places in the Tramuntana mountain range.

 Sometimes you see a picture of a beach, you go, and it is nothing like the picture.
 Es Trenc is more than the picture.
 It’s simply amazing if you are a beach-aficionado with a soft spot for white sand and clear blue water.

 Es Trenc is not attached to any resort, so it’s pretty isolated and has a wild and natural feel to it.
-The beach is two kilometres long and is unsullied (yes, I have binge-watched Game of Thrones.
+The beach is two kilometres long and unsullied (yes, I have binge-watched Game of Thrones.
 When IS the new season coming out!) by shops and restaurants.
 I know this because we forgot towels when we went to Es Trenc, and it was impossible to find anywhere to buy some new ones on the beach.
 I did, however, stumble upon a restaurant a little bit away from the beach, but I think it’s the only one there.
 So – be sure to bring everything you need, when you go to Es Trenc.

 I did love our trip to Es Trenc, but our forgetfulness made it a bit stressful as Jes, my other half, doesn’t like sand.
 That means he was squatting the whole time we were there because we didn’t have any towels.
 Did I love that particular part of the trip – not so much!